+A RESTAURANT LIQUOR LICENCE is hereby granted to

+This licence expires on 31st December, 20, and is issued subject to- (a) the provisions of all laws from time to time in force; and (b) the conditions appearing in the Schedule below.

+Dated this

-A RESTAURANT LIQUOR LICENCE is hereby granted to premises, during the permitted hours, intoxicating liquor in any quantity to any person taking a meal on such premises if such liquor is consumed at such meal.
-This licence expires on 31st December, 20, and is issued subject to- (a) the provisions of all laws from time to time in force; and(b) the conditions appearing in the Schedule below.
-Dated this Clerk of the Peace Schedule 1.
-In this licence, "the licensed premises" means: 2.
-The permitted hours are between the hours of 11.00 a.m. on one day and 1.00 a.m. on the next day.
-3. [Other conditions, if any] This licence is issued without alteration and is not valid unless the court's seal is impressed opposite: Form 9 LIQUOR ORDINANCE, 1988 CLUB LIQUOR LICENCE (Section $5(1)(e)$) A CLUB LIQUOR LICENCE is hereby granted to intoxicating liquor in any quantity to members of the club for consumption on the premises of the club.
+Clerk of the Peace

+In this licence, "the licensed premises" means: The permitted hours are between the hours of 11.00 a.m. on one day and 1.00 a.m. on the next day.
+[Other conditions, if any]

+This licence is issued without alteration and is not valid unless the court's seal is impressed opposite:

+Form 9 LIQUOR ORDINANCE, 1988

+CLUB LIQUOR LICENCE (Section 5(1)(e))

+A CLUB LIQUOR LICENCE is hereby granted to

 This licence expires on 31st December.
-20 and is issued subject to- (a) the provisions of all laws from time to time in force; and(b) the conditions appearing in the Schedule below.
-Dated this day of Issued by order of the Magistrates' Court Clerk of the Peace
+20 and is issued subject to- (a) the provisions of all laws from time to time in force; and (b) the conditions appearing in the Schedule below.
+Dated this

+Clerk of the Peace